The Best Double Cleansing Routine For Every Skin Type, According To Experts

 Double cleansing for “normal” skin

 “In these cases, I typically recommend cleansing first with micellar water,” she says.
 “These products are formulated with special surfactants designed to be gentle to the skin, but effective at removing makeup and dirt.”
-Bioderma’s Sensibio H2O Micellar Water, £19.99, is her favourite.
+Bioderma’s Sensibio H2O Micellar Water, $19.99, is her favorite.

 AdvertisementADVERTISEMENT